mishrapeeyush/Analog-Clock/README.md

 # Analog-Clock
-This is an clock created from pure JS
+This is an analog clock created from pure JS